CompBio-at-Berkeley-Projects/Fa25-Project4-CNV-Cancer-RNAseq-analysis/instructions.md

 5. Commit and push your work
 6. Create Pull Request when feature is complete

-### Communication Workflow
+### Communication Workflow (lets start getting used to this! )

 - Daily standups: Share progress, blockers, plans
 - Use GitHub Issues for bug reports and feature requests
 - Use Pull Request comments for code discussions
 - Tag team members when you need their input